 A variable air volume (VAV) system is another common design.
 This can be a custom or semi-custom air handler within a building mechanical room or on the roof with heating and chilled water coils.
 It may consist of a packaged rooftop unit that has a heating water coil and direct expansion (DX) refrigerant cooling coil.
 It could also be a rooftop packaged unit with a natural gas heat exchanger and electric reheat coils at the terminal units.
 To illustrate the wildfire smoke challenges for this system, reference the second system diagram below that shows the packaged VAV system with heating water.

 Outside air is brought into the building through the outside air damper on the VAV unit.
 This air is mixed with the return air from the space within the air handler.
 When wildfire smoke is present, the smoke is pulled into this mixed air plenum and distributed to the occupied spaces served by the air handler.
 The only way to eliminate smoke from getting into the building is to close off the outside air damper temporarily through programming of the control system.
 This allows carbon dioxide levels to increase inside the building but keeps most of the smoke from entering the building through the air handling system.
 We must say “most” since all dampers have some amount of leakage.
-Shutting the outside air damper will not eliminate all smoke and violates ventilation codes, but is better than the alternative in the short term.
+Shutting the outside air damper will not eliminate all smoke and violates ventilation codes but is better than the alternative in the short term.
 The economizer function should also be disabled through programming.
 Normally, there are energy and indoor air quality benefits to using outside air for “free cooling”, but more smoke-laden outside air will be detrimental to indoor air quality.